ionic-team/ionic-docs/src/pages/react/navigation.md

 export default Home;
 ```

-Components presented via `IonModal` or `IonPopover` do not typically need an `IonPage` component unless you need a wrapper element.
-In that case, we recommend using `IonPage` so that the component dimensions are still computed properly.

 ## Navigation

 There are several options available when routing to different views in an Ionic React app.
 Here, the `UsersListPage` uses `IonItem`'s `routerLink` prop to specify the route to go to when the item is tapped/clicked: